Insights: Article

 3Successful and unsuccessful multi-factor authentications are centrally logged and protected from unauthorised modification and deletion, monitored for signs of compromise, and actioned when cyber security events are detected.

-For context, below is a snapshot of some of the 27 mitigation strategies with an RSER below that of essential.
-This is not to say that the other 27 mitigation strategies are not important.
-It’s purely intended to highlight what the Essential Eight are not, and what can subsequently be tackled to mitigate the remaining risk from targeted attacks.
+Below is a snapshot of some of the 27 mitigation strategies with a residual security risk (RSR) that falls below that of the Essential 8.
+This isn’t to suggest that the other strategies are unimportant; instead, it highlights what the Essential 8 strategies don’t cover and what additional measures can be taken to mitigate the remaining risks from targeted attacks.

 Mitigation StrategyRSER